 See the world

-Biochemistry students at UNE are encouraged to seek the adventure of a semester abroad.
+As a Biochemistry student at UNE, you are encouraged to seek the adventure of a semester abroad.
 Our programs in Seville, Spain, and Tangier, Morocco, offer labs in English, so you can stay on track with your course requirements.
 Shorter travel courses are another great option, with trips to Belize, Cuba, Kenya, Ireland, the Galapagos Islands, and many other locations.